norskeld/sigma/docs/content/combinators/takeSides.md

 ---
 title: 'Сombinators › takeSides'
-description: 'takeSides combinator takes exactly three parsers and applies them.
+description: 'takeSides combinator takes exactly three parsers and applies them in order.
 Returns a tuple of the results of the first and the last parsers.'
 ---

 # takeSides